 Gender Discrimination?
 Evidence from the Belgian Public Accounting Profession

-While prior studies document that women receive lower salaries and are less likely to be promoted compared with men, these findings could reflect intrinsic differences between men and women rather than gender discrimination.
-We provide new tests for discrimination by examining the fees generated by partners in accounting firms and the types of clients assigned to partners.
-We show that female partners are associated with fee premiums, but female partners are also less likely to be assigned to prestigious clients.
-To determine whether these patterns could be attributable to gender discrimination, we examine whether the associations are stronger in accounting offices that have a higher percentage of male partners, because this is where we would expect to find the most discrimination against women.
-Consistent with discrimination, the fee premiums to female partners are larger in offices with more male partners while the negative association between prestigious clients and female partners is stronger in offices with more male partners.
-Collectively, our findings are consistent with gender discrimination and are inconsistent with other possible explanations.
+Prior research finds that women receive lower salaries than men.
+Similarly, we show that female audit partners in Belgium receive significantly lower compensation than male partners.
+However, there are alternative explanations for the pay gap other than gender discrimination.
+For example, the gap in compensation could reflect that men are paid more because they have higher levels of productivity.
+We provide new predictions and tests of gender discrimination by comparing the fees generated by audit partners (a measure of partner productivity) and the types of clients assigned to partners.
+Consistent with female partners having to meet higher performance thresholds than male partners, we show that female partners generate larger fee premiums, but they are less likely to be assigned to prestigious clients.
+To test whether these patterns are attributable to gender discrimination, we examine whether the results are stronger in male-dominated offices because this is where we would expect to find the most discrimination against women.
+We find the fee premiums generated by female partners are larger in male-dominated offices, while the negative association between prestigious clients and female partners is stronger in male-dominated offices.
+Collectively, our combined predictions and tests are consistent with female partners facing gender discrimination in audit offices that are dominated by male partners.

 Suggested Citation: Suggested Citation